SIGMA-XI-VIT/MigrateContacts/README.md

 ## Steps for use:

-- Ensure you have Python installed and paths to the Python exec and pip added to the Path variable.
+- Ensure you have Python installed and added to path.
 - Clone the repo.
 - Run `migrate-contacts.py`